Key Takeaways

 Should I use a different resume for enterprise applications than for startups?

 Not a different resume entirely, but you should simplify formatting and tighten keyword precision specifically for legacy-ATS employers, since these platforms punish complexity more than newer systems.
+Consider using our Resume Matcher Tool for Job Descriptions to ensure your resume aligns well with the job requirements.

 Why did my application disappear after I uploaded my resume to a Taleo-powered site?

 This is often a parsing failure caused by complex formatting, graphics, or an unsupported file type.
 Resubmit with a plain, single-column, text-based PDF or .docx file.
+For further guidance, check out our ATS-Friendly Cover Letter Format to ensure all your application materials are optimized.

 Do exact keyword matches matter more on legacy ATS platforms?

 Yes.
 Older parsing engines are less likely to recognize synonyms or related terms, so matching the job description's exact wording matters more here than on newer platforms.
+You can also refer to our article on Resume Keyword Density for ATS for tips on optimizing your keyword usage.

 How do I know if my resume will parse correctly on iCIMS or Taleo?

 Use the TailorCV ATS score checker to test your resume's match score and formatting compatibility before you submit it.
+Additionally, consider utilizing our Free Resume Optimizer Online 2026 to enhance your resume further.

 Conclusion